 Strategically thinning our forests through the Healthy Forest Initiative

 SRP’s Healthy Forest Initiative™, and our partners are helping strategically thin Arizona’s forests before large wildfires happen.

 Strategic thinning removes small trees and brush.
 Removing unhealthy trees reduces wildfires and allows healthier and more resilient trees to grow.
 Especially with climate change, which the NOAA predicts will lead to bigger and more frequent fires , this effort is even more urgent.

 In addition to preventing and slowing catastrophic wildfires, this strategic thinning effort:

-- Leaves large, mature trees that are more resilient to disease and insects
+- Leaves large, mature trees that are more resilient to drought, disease and insects

 - Helps store more carbon in healthy trees and in wood products made from small trees

 - Creates a healthier ecosystem more resilient to the effects of climate change